Better Cotton in India

 Which regions grow Better Cotton in India?

-Better Cotton is grown in Gujarat, Madhya, Maharashtra, Punjab, Rajasthan and Telangana, and from the 2020-21 cotton season, in the region of Karnataka, too.
+Better Cotton is grown in Gujarat, Maharashtra, Punjab, Rajasthan, Telangana and Karnataka.

 When is Better Cotton grown in India?